Enviro Master Blog

 Hard Water Stain or Mold?

-Plus, what goes in a toilet, does not always go down.
+Plus, what goes in a toilet does not always go down.
 When toilets are flushed, feces, urine, and bacteria from inside the toilet spread all over the bathroom.
 This is called a “toilet plume,” and with every flush, microscopic water droplets spray several feet in every direction.
-The spray can coat sinks, faucets, walls, mirrors, and the floor.
+The spray can coat the sink, faucet, or mirrors.
+Water spots take on a whole new meaning now.

 Careful Where You Step!

-Most public restroom floors are made of tile and grout.
+Most public restroom floors in commercial spaces are made of tile and grout.
 Those substances are porous.
 They absorb the water droplets sprayed from flushing toilets.
-Dark stains in the grout may be more than just dirt.
+Tougher stains in the grout may be more than just dirt.
 They could be bacteria and mold.
-Even nightly mopping might not clean and disinfect floors.
+Even nightly mopping might not fully clean or disinfect floors.
 Traditional mops usually spread germs around and make matters worse.

 Think Twice About Hanging Your Purse on that Stall Hook